studentneil/vagrant-lamp/README.md

 Technical Details
 -----------------
-* Ubuntu 14.04 32bit
+* Ubuntu Xenial 16.04 32bit
 * Apache 2.4
 * PHP 7.0
 * MySQL 5.5
 * XDebug
 * Composer

-We are using the base Ubuntu 14.04 box from Vagrant.
+We are using the base Ubuntu 16.04 box from Vagrant.
 If you don't already have it downloaded the Vagrantfile has been configured to do it for you.
 This only has to be done once for each account on your host computer.